Ctrl-Alt-Eliiiteee/SaferX/README.md

 </p>

-6. AI chatbot that speaks to you when u ask them basic questions.
+6. AI chatbot that speaks to you when u ask them basic questions ,also works in background mode.
  <img src = "Assisstant.jpeg" height=300>

  7. A Profile Page showing your details and consist of Textfield to register the numbers for help me feature.